henriquetruta/hybrid-k8s-federation/README.md

 * A running k8s local cluster.
 If you don't, create one following these steps [here](https://kubernetes.io/docs/getting-started-guides/kubeadm/)
 * Your local API server has a public IP
 * A federation running on Google Cloud Engine.
 Follow these steps [here](http://blog.kubernetes.io/2016/12/cluster-federation-in-kubernetes-1.5.html).
-Here, you just need to create the clusters.
-Running an application is optional
+You just need to create the clusters.
+Running an application is optional at this point
 * `kubectl` and `kubefed` properly installed

 ## How to setup it